QuantEcon/cbc_2024/source_files/tuesday/lorenz_gini.md

 ### Using QuantEcon's routine

-Let's examine the Gini coefficient in some simulations using `gini_coefficient` from `quantecon`.
+Let's study the Gini coefficient in some simulations using `gini_coefficient` from `quantecon`.

 The following code computes the Gini coefficients for five different populations.